 - Enable or disable access for all users

-- The checkbox to the left of each file system location is used to control whether or not it should be available to users.
+- The checkbox to the left the Path is used to control whether or not this location should be available to users.
 Access is enabled by default.
-For example, in a CLC Workbench connected to the CLC Server, each enabled location is visible in the Navigation Area.
-Unchecking this box and saving the configuration makes the location unavailable for use.
-Disabled locations are not be visible in a CLC Workbench Navigation Area.
+Unchecking this box and saving the configuration makes the location unavailable for use via any client software.
+For example, in a CLC Workbench connected to the CLC Server, each enabled location is visible in the Navigation Area, but disabled locations are not.

 - Group-based permissions